croogo/docs/docs/guide/migration.md

 So for now we'll be exclusively handling the second approach and install a new project from scratch and start from there.

-TODO: add some links to how to manage the first approach.
+**TODO**: add some links for more information on the first approach.

 # Installation
 This step assumes you already have `composer` and necessary `php`-extensions